Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 But, there's a problem.
 Heroku doesn't provide a straightforward way to deploy the project using GitHub Actions.
 I need to download [Heroku CLI][Heroku CLI] to do it instead.

-And if you've been reading my articles, you would know I'm a minimalist.
+And if you've been reading my articles, you would know I'm quite a minimalist.
 I don't like adding more bloatware & extra dependencies to my development machine than what’s needed.
 Hence, I had to look out for an alternative.

 My current development process is to commit changes on my local machine & then push it to remote.
 The remote here is usually a GitHub repo with GitHub Actions configured to trigger a suite of tests.
 And if everything passes, deploy the project to production.
 Pretty standard practice & nothing fancy over here.

 But the caveat is Heroku CLI uses `git` commands to push code to Heroku's remote.
 So, it's pretty much like pushing code to a GitHub repository.
 But, with no robust CI/CD pipelines.
 I could configure Heroku to deploy when the tests pass On GitHub.
 But it's best to stick to standard practice & configure everything under one roof.

 Also, invoking `git` commands on a remote machine doesn't sound like a good idea.
-So, I felt sharing the techniques I use to circumvent this tricky situation is the right thing to do.
+So, I felt sharing the techniques I use to circumvent this tricky situation was the right thing to do.

-We'll be using GitHub Actions to configure a CI/CD pipeline.
+So, we'll be using GitHub Actions to configure a CI/CD pipeline.
 And, [FastAPI][FastAPI] to build our hypothetical REST API.

-So, without further adieu, let's dive in & learn how to do it.
+And, without further adieu, let's dive in & learn how to do it.

 ## Things to Know Before Deployment